preactjs/compressed-size-action/README.md

 A GitHub action that reports changes in compressed file sizes on your PRs.

-- Bring your own toolchain by using clean, install, and build scripts
 - Builds your PR, then builds the target and compares between the two
 - Doesn't upload anything or rely on centralized storage
 - Supports [custom build scripts](#customizing-the-build) and [file patterns](#customizing-the-list-of-files)